Andrettin/Wyrmsun/readme.txt

 * Factions
 - Fixed issue with polity names in custom games if they hadn't acquired a government type upgrade yet (e.g. East Anglia would be called " of East Anglia").
-- Merged the Bavarian, Danish, Frankish, Frisian, Geat, Gute, Norwegian, Saxon, Swedish and Thuringian Tribe factions into their polity counterparts (i.e. Bavaria, Denmark, etc.), and made the latter no longer require Writing.
+- Merged the Bavarian, Danish, Frankish, Frisian, Geat, Gute, Lombard, Norwegian, Saxon, Swedish and Thuringian Tribe factions into their polity counterparts (i.e. Bavaria, Denmark, etc.), and made the latter no longer require Writing.
 - The Holy Roman Empire now requires Monarchy, and cannot switch to being a Republic.
 - The list of foundable factions is now dynamically-generated according to certain rules, instead of being predefined for each faction.